Silinder Pardesi: The Pardesi Music Machine

-Silinder Pardesi started his singing career at a very young age, with encouragement from his family and friends.
+Silinder Pardesi started his singing career at a young age, with encouragement from his family and friends.
 Singing in Sikh temples and being influenced by his idol Mohammed Rafi, he gained confidence and widened his singing and musical knowledge.

 The Pardesi Music Machine was formed by Silinder Pardesi during the early 1980s.
-The band always maintained its impeccable standards of high quality music performed by talented musicians of high calibre.
-The powerful sound of Pardesi catapulted them to the status of being one of the best live Asian music bands in the industry extremely popular with Asian weddings, mela's, and world music festivals.
-The Pardesi Music Machine are renowned for performing a fusion of Punjabi and Hindi music with other musical influences such as reggae, dance, RnB, and rock.
+The sound of Pardesi has led them to perform at several Asian weddings, mela's, and world music festivals.
+The Pardesi Music Machine has performed a fusion of Punjabi and Hindi music with other musical influences such as reggae, dance, RnB, and rock.

-In 1986 the Pardesi Music Machine claimed the much prestigious Asian Song Contest Award which secured them a recording contract with Oriental Star Agencies.
+In 1986 the Pardesi Music Machine claimed the Asian Song Contest Award which secured them a recording contract with Oriental Star Agencies.
 This encouraged them to record and release their first religious album with all proceeds being donated to charity.
 Soon after they recorded their first Bhangra album 'Nashay Diye Band Botlay'.
-1988 saw a landmark in the UK Asian music industry with the release of an album, which proved to be one of the biggest selling albums in Bhangra music titled 'Pump Up The Bhangra'.
-The album was highly acclaimed worldwide and sold over 25,000 copies.
+1988 saw the release of 'Pump Up the Bhangra', which sold over 25,000 copies.

-‘Pump up the Bhangra' set the trend for a new wave of Bhangra music, seeing the first use of samplers, sequences and remixing.
-The album captured the imagination of the Asian youth with its insistent westernised beats and traditional eastern melodies.
+‘Pump up the Bhangra' was the first album to use samplers, sequences and remixing.
+The album captured the imagination of the Asian youth with westernised beats and traditional eastern melodies.
 The album is still regarded as one of the most innovative and pioneering albums to date reaching number 1 chart status across Europe, Canada and the US.
-Its successor album 'Shake Yer Pants' was released by Oriental Star Agencies in 1990 and also achieved immense worldwide success selling over 30,000 copies.
+Its successor album 'Shake Yer Pants' was released by Oriental Star Agencies in 1990 and sold over 30,000 copies.
 Both albums received Gold Disc awards at the annual UK Asian Pop and Media Awards.

 1990 saw the Pardesi Music Machine perform live on the eve of the football World Cup final in Italy.
 The Pardesi Music machine have performed at world music festivals in Canada, US, France, Belgium, Germany, Sweden, Switzerland and the Netherlands where they have featured alongside leading pop acts such as Womack & Womack, Neneh Cherry, Carlos Santana, Stevie Wonder and many others.

-The Pardesi Music Machine was the first Bhangra band to perform at the famous Glastonbury music festival in 1994 alongside acts including Blur, Björk, and Oasis.
-1994 saw the band play alongside the late great Nusrat Fateh Ali Khan at the Edinburgh music festival.
+The Pardesi Music Machine was the first Bhangra band to perform at the Glastonbury music festival in 1994 alongside acts including Blur, Björk, and Oasis.
+1994 saw the band play alongside the Nusrat Fateh Ali Khan at the Edinburgh music festival.